George B. McClellan: Legacy

 Several geographic features and establishments have been named for George B. McClellan.
 These include Fort McClellan in Alabama, McClellan Butte and McClellan Peak in the state of Washington, where he traveled while conducting the Pacific Railroad Survey in 1853, and a bronze equestrian statue honoring General McClellan in Washington, D.C.
 Another equestrian statue honors him in front of Philadelphia City Hall, while the McClellan Gate at Arlington National Cemetery is dedicated to him and displays his name.
 McClellan Park in Milbridge, Maine, was donated to the town by the general's son with the stipulation that it be named for the general.
-Camp McClellan, in Davenport, IA, is a former Union Army camp established in August 1861 after the outbreak of the Civil War.
+Camp McClellan, in Davenport, Iowa is a former Union Army camp established in August 1861 after the outbreak of the Civil War.
 The camp was the training grounds for recruits and a hospital for the wounded.
 McClellan Fitness Center is a United States Army gym located at Fort Eustis, Virginia near his Peninsula Campaign.

-The Fire Department of New York operated a fireboat named George B. McClellan from 1904 to 1954.
-While this vessel is sometimes said to be named after the General, it was actually named after his son, who was Mayor of New York City, when the vessel was launched.
+The Fire Department of New York operated a fireboat named George B. McClellan from 1904 to 1954, but this vessel was actually named after McClellan's son, who was Mayor of New York City, when the vessel was launched.